 In the year 2018 Margarita was voted the best mezzo-soprano of the Opera season 17/18 in the Palau Les Arts Valencia.

 Highlights of her career are concerts with world famous tenor José Carreras in Vienna, Moscow, St.Petersburg, Innsbruck, Oviedo, at Covent Garden in London in May 2017 and at Carnegie Hall in New York in September 2017.

 Additionally Margarita Gritskova pays particular attention to chamber art, such love of art was cultivated in Margarita by an eminent chamber singer Nelly Lee.

 She made her debut at Vienna’s Musikverein in 2015 with a song recital with pianist Thomas Lausmann.

 After making her debut in 2015 she performed at the Rossini Festival in Bad Wildbad with a recital with Eduard Kiprsky at the piano, and in 2017 she participated at the Rossini Festival in Pesaro with a recital with young conductor Ivan Demidov at the piano.

 Together with pianist Maria Prinz, she works on different programs for song recitals, some of which they presented in concerts in Sofia (Bulgaria) and at the Russian cultural institute in Vienna in 2017.

 In February 2018 Margarita Gritskova and Maria Prinz recorded a CD with works by Tchaikovsky, Rimski-Korsakov and Rachmaninov, which will be released by Naxos in March 2019.

-In 2019 they will record two new CDs for Naxos with songs by Prokofiev and Shostakovich.
+In 2019 they will start recording two new CDs for Naxos with songs by Prokofiev and Shostakovich.